jetbrains-academy/introduction_to_python/Loops/Break keyword/task.md

 an infinite loop is to use `while True`.
 The `break` keyword is used to escape the loop.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6302#break).

 Write a condition to exit the loop on its third iteration after evaluating if `animal` is equal to `elephant`.
 Use the `break` statement.
 The `zoo` list in the end should contain